 The critical and commercial failure of David Lynch’s Dune (1984) is the kind of cautionary tale that Hollywood never learns from.
 Case in point: the ego-ravished train-wreck that was Waterworld (1995) and the mind-boggling act of John Travolta-fueled hubris that was Battlefield Earth (2000).
 How did this classic science fiction novel by Frank Herbert pass through the talented hands of H.R.
 Giger, Ridley Scott, and Lynch only to leave behind a trail of defeated creative minds and a compromised movie that pleased almost no one.
 It is an epic struggle that lasted thirteen years and cost millions of dollars.
 And yet, the story of the movie that could have been is as interesting as the one about the movie that was eventually made.

-Arrakis.
+Herbert’s massive 500+ page manuscript, complete with complex characters and story-lines, was published in book form in 1965 and became hugely successful.
+It concerns an epic, interstellar struggle for the desert planet known as Arrakis.
 The planet is the only source in the galaxy for the precious commodity known as the spice of Melange which is necessary for interstellar travel and endowing psychic powers.
 A power struggle erupts between the current rulers of the planet, the vicious Harkonnens and its new caretakers, the House Atreides.
 Amidst the conflict, Paul, the son of Duke Atreides is left on Dune to die but instead discovers and leads the Fremen, an underground guerrilla army that has a direct connection to the spice.

-The Planet of the Apes series of movies.
+The first attempt to make Herbert’s book into a film was in the summer of 1971 when producer Arthur P. Jacobs optioned the novel.
+The budget was projected at $15 million and Jacobs planned to begin filming after completing The Planet of the Apes series of movies.
 The production languished for a year while he was busy producing the Apes sequels and the option for the book was about to expire.
 Filming was finally to begin in 1974 with David Lean directing and Robert Bolt as the screenwriter.
 The two men had worked together previously on Lawrence of Arabia (1962) and Doctor Zhivago (1965).
 However, on June 27, 1973, Jacobs died of a fatal heart attack and the film option for Dune was tied up in his estate until 1974 when his production company, Apjac International, had to decide whether to renew it or let it expire.
 And so began the "Dune curse" that would affect subsequent filmmakers attempting to tackle this tricky novel.

-Alejandro Jodorowsky, the mad genius behind cult classics El Topo (1970) and The Holy Mountain (1973), was chosen to direct.
+The next try was in December of 1974.
+A French consortium, led by Jean-Paul Gibon, purchased the movie rights for Dune from Jacobs’ estate.
+Chilean born filmmaker Alejandro Jodorowsky, the mad genius behind cult classics El Topo (1970) and The Holy Mountain (1973), was chosen to direct.
 The budget was reported to be anywhere from $9.5 to $20 million.
 Jodorowsky began to assemble an impressive team.
 Michel Seydoux was a French millionaire who was to finance and produce the movie.
 Legendary comic book creator and illustrator Jean “Moebius” Giraud was brought on board to storyboard the entire script.
 Chris Foss was a British artist who designed covers for science fiction periodicals and was brought in to design the spacecraft.
 Swiss designer and artist H.R.
 Giger was hired to work on the Harkonnen home-world after Salvador Dali showed Jodorowsky one of his catalogues.

-John Carpenter’s Dark Star (1974), Jod brought Dan O’Bannon on board after failing to get Douglas Trumbull who did the SFX on 2001: A Space Odyssey (1968).
+Impressed by his special effects work on John Carpenter’s Dark Star (1974), Jod brought Dan O’Bannon on board after failing to get Douglas Trumbull who did the SFX on 2001: A Space Odyssey (1968).
 O’Bannon moved to Paris for six months to work with Euro Citel, a French special effects company.
 Jod met with Pink Floyd in London and they agreed to score the movie.
 Famous Surrealist Salvador Dali agreed to play Padishah Emperor Shaddam IV for $100,000 an hour.
 For his cast, Jod planned to have David Carradine and Charlotte Rampling with rumors that Orson Welles and Gloria Swanson were being considered for roles.

 O’Bannon introduced Jod to the concept of storyboards, necessary for planning elaborate special effects shots.
 Moebius was already designing characters and creatures and was given the task of storyboarding the entire movie.
 Giger started designing the Harkonnen Castle based on Moebius' storyboards.

 Things started to go wrong.
 Dali and Jod began quarreling over money and just as the storyboards, designs, and the script were finished (resulting in a reported 14-hour long movie), the financial backing dried up.
 Jodorowsky had spent $2 million and over two years in pre-production alone.
 The financers got nervous and pulled out, forcing the filmmaker to abandon the project.
 O’Bannon returned to the United States around Christmas 1975 to look for VistaVision equipment and received a telegram telling him that the project had been cancelled.
-He went on to write the screenplay for
+He went on to write the screenplay for Alien (1979) with Ron Shusett.

 The next person to tackle Dune for the big screen was producer Dino De Laurentiis in 1978.
 He bought the rights to the book from the French Consortium with part of the deal involving Frank Herbert to be appointed technical advisor and commissioned to write the screenplay.
 However, the producer rejected Herbert's 175-page script because, according to legendary science fiction/fantasy writer Harlan Ellison, it was "by all reports, utterly unworkable.
 Unshootable because of Frank's inability to prune it, trim it, straightline it, free it of the endless distractions of subplots and minutiae.”

 Undaunted, De Laurentiis re-read the novel three times and decided that he needed a director with a strong visual sense.
 He hired Ridley Scott, fresh from his success on Alien, to make the film.
 Scott teamed up with H.R.
 Giger and together they began working on storyboards for the film with pre-production beginning in July 1980 based at Pinewood Studios in London, England.
 The director asked Ellison to write the screenplay but he turned him down.
-Scott then hired novelist
+Scott then hired novelist Rudolph Wurlitzer (who penned the existentialist road movie Two-Lane Blacktop) to write the screenplay and have a workable draft by eight months.
+After three drafts, one involving a "sexual liaison between Paul Atreides and his mother, the Lady Jessica,” his script was discarded.

 Herbert read Wurlitzer’s first draft in August 1980 and did not like it because the plot of his book was simplified.
 The third draft angered the author and by September 1980, Scott left the project because of personal reasons.
 His older brother, Frank, died from cancer and he was understandably distraught.
-He also realized that the film needed a lot more work and left to eventually make
+He also realized that the film needed a lot more work and left to eventually make Blade Runner (1982).
+The escalating budget of $50 million and the numerous script difficulties shut the production down.

-The Elephant Man (1980), he and his daughter, Rafaella, chose David Lynch to direct their movie.
+Faced with the option rights expiring, De Laurentiis renewed his option in 1981 for Dune and its sequels.
+After seeing The Elephant Man (1980), he and his daughter, Rafaella, chose David Lynch to direct their movie.
 The filmmaker was originally approached by George Lucas to direct Return of the Jedi (1983) but turned him down because he didn’t want to conform to Lucas’ vision and so he agreed to make Dune.
 Lynch remembers:

 "Dino's office called me and asked me if I had ever read Dune.
 I thought they said 'June.'
 I never read either one of 'em!
 But once I got the book, it's like when you hear a new word.
 And I started hearing it more often.
 Then, I began finding out that friends of mine had already read it and freaked out over it.
 It took me a long time to read.
 Actually, my wife forced me to read it.
 I wasn't that keen on it at first, especially the first 60 pages.
 But the more I read, the more I liked.
 Because Dune has so many things that I like, I said, 'This is a book that can be made into a film.'
 I became real excited about it and had a couple of meetings with Dino...He wanted a science fiction film that was about people, not about a bunch of space machines."